Alyra-Turing-cohort/Charity-pool/README.md

 ## Description

-The Charity pool is a decentralized application that allows users to donate to a pool of funds that can be used for various causes.
+The Charity pool is a Solana decentralized application that allows users to create and donate to a pool of funds that can be used for various causes.
 The pool is managed by a smart contract that ensures that all donations are transparent, secure and uncensored.

+The pool after being created, a smart contract will affect to it a deadline.
+After the deadline, the pool will be closed and the funds will be distributed to the beneficiaries in the pool.

 ## Dev team